royopa/vagrant-dspace-shell/README.md

 1. Install all required software (see above).
 Linux users take note: the versions of Vagrant and Virtualbox in your distribution's package manager are probably not current enough.
 Download and manually install the most recent version from [Vagrant](http://vagrantup.com) and [VirtualBox](https://www.virtualbox.org/).
 It will be OK.
 Both of these projects move quickly, and the distro managers have a hard time keeping up.

 2. Clone a copy of 'vagrant-dspace' to your local computer
-   * `git clone git@github.com:DSpace/vagrant-dspace.git`
+   * `git clone git@github.com:royopa/vagrant-dspace-shell.git`

-3. `cd [vagrant-dspace]/`
+3. `cd [vagrant-dspace-shell]/`

+4. `mkdir dspace`

+5. `mkdir dspace-src`

-4. `vagrant up`
+6. `vagrant up`
    * Wait for ~15 minutes while Vagrant & Puppet do all the heavy lifting of cloning GitHub & building & installing DSpace.
    * There may be times that vagrant will appear to "stall" for several minutes (especially during the Maven build of DSpace).
 But, don't worry.

-5. Once complete, visit `http://localhost:8080/xmlui/` or `http://localhost:8080/jspui/` in your local web browser to see if it worked! _More info below on what to expect._
+7. Once complete, visit `http://localhost:8081/xmlui/` or `http://localhost:8081/jspui/` in your local web browser to see if it worked! _More info below on what to expect._
-   * If you already have something running locally on port 8080, vagrant-dspace will attempt to use the next available port between 8081 and 8100.
+   * If you already have something running locally on port 8081, vagrant-dspace will attempt to use the next available port between 8081 and 8100.

 The `vagrant up` command will initialize a new VM based on the settings in the `Vagrantfile` in that directory.